 top of page

-Indiana State House Elopement Guide: Costs, Officiants, Attire & Photography Tips
+Indiana State House Elopement Guide: Costs, Packages, Photography Tips & What to Know

 With wedding costs continuing to rise — and the very real concern for marriage equality being reviewed in America — elopements are becoming both a practical and empowering choice.
 The Indiana State House is a stunning, accessible, and inclusive backdrop for celebrating your love, whether it’s just the two of you or a handful of your closest people.